tam17aki/music-esprit-python/README.md

      - [Web Version (Markdown)](docs/theory/music_theory.md)
      - [Printable Version (PDF)](docs/theory/music_theory.pdf)
 2. **Autoregressive (AR) Models (HOYW):** This approach models the signal as the output of a linear time-invariant system driven by white noise.
 Frequencies are estimated from the roots of the AR model's characteristic polynomial, whose coefficients are found from the signal's autocorrelation sequence.
-3. **Iterative Greedy Methods (RELAX):** This approach estimates parameters sequentially, one component at a time.
+3. **Iterative Greedy Methods (RELAX, CFH):** This approach estimates parameters sequentially, one component at a time.
 It "greedily" finds the strongest sinusoidal component in the signal, subtracts it to form a residual signal, and then repeats the process on the residual.
 This method can be exceptionally fast for well-separated sinusoids.
+   - The **RELAX** algorithm performs a high-density spectral search at each step using a zero-padded FFT to achieve high accuracy.
+   - The **CFH** (Coarse-to-Fine) family of algorithms, implemented here, follows the same iterative structure but replaces the computationally expensive dense search with a closed-form DFT interpolation formula.
+By using just three DFT samples around a coarse peak, it calculates a highly accurate frequency offset, resulting in one of the fastest available implementations.

 For a deeper dive into the theory behind each algorithm, please refer to the following key papers: